theo-armour/2021/pages/coding/drawing-svg-canvas.md

 	* Exports to SVG
 	* Easy scribbling and curving
 	* Nice extra features I can play with
+	* no pressure, no layers
 * Evernote Web
 	* no drawing
 * https://excalidraw.com/
 	* Collaborative
 	* Excellent handwriting
 	* Export to SVG, Clipboard, Link
+	* no pressure
 * https://www.hand-write.com/
 	* s pen support 2014
 	* App only